magaud/coq-lint/README.md

 # Achievements

-Transform a proof script into an equivalent one-liner
+Transform a proof script into an equivalent one-liner!

 # Examples